ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 The mechanism to proxy UDP in HTTP only allows each UDP proxying request to transmit to a specific host and port.
 This is well suited for UDP client-server protocols such as HTTP/3, but is not sufficient for some UDP peer-to-peer protocols like WebRTC.
-This document proposes an extension to UDP proxying in HTTP that enables such use-cases.
+This document defines an extension to UDP proxying in HTTP that enables such use-cases.

 --- middle